 - Discussions of general market conditions and outlook that do not make any recommendations or promote a product or service

-Overall, I think you will find that these letters not only provide valuable insight into market conditions, but also allow you to offer clients an enhanced level of communication and service.
+If you’re not comfortable writing your own letters, see if your firm has preapproved market commentary or general education communications.
+Whatever you decide, I think you’ll find that these communications not only provide valuable insight into market conditions, but also allow you to offer clients an enhanced level of communication and service.
+Just be sure to retain copies for your records.

 3) “Is My Personal Information Safe with You?”